 Bottom line

-So folks, that's my rundown of the best pickleball machines in 2023.
-The Erne is the star of the show for us, but let's recap the top 5 again:
+That's my rundown of the best pickleball machines in 2025.
+The Erne is still the star of the show for me, but let's recap the top five again:

 Make sure you pick the one that suits you best.
 What's best for me may not be best for you.